Gabriel-Muniz/calculator/README.md

 I also need to learn grid or think in a better way to make the buttons layout.
 Flex doesn't sound that good.

-Make a drawing mockup would be helpfull
+Make a drawing mockup would be helpfull.

+Learn to style things like pixelart in css

 ## Links to see later